Santa brings you Autopilot (and more)

 Christmas is coming soon!
-And to go with it, I wrote the PowerShell module "IntuneStarterKit", which I gave Santa for the "Festive Tech Calendar 2022".
-With the module, you can very quickly put together a basic configuration with autopilot, a few apps, and Windows and security configuration.
-In this way, you can start managing Windows devices with Intune without much effort and clicks, or you have automated the deployment .
+And fitting for the occasion, I wrote the PowerShell module “IntuneStarterKit”, which I gave to Santa for the “Festive Tech Calendar 2022”.
+With the module you can very quickly put together a base configuration with Autopilot, a few apps as well as Windows and security configuration.
+This way you start managing Windows devices with Intune without much effort and clicking, or in other words, you have the deployment automated.

-The main function of the module is called "Add ISK
+The main function of the module is called “Add-ISK” and calls all the other functions to provide you with the following:

-- Dynamic group containing all Autopilot registered devices
+- Dynamic group that contains all Autopilot registered devices

-- The dynamic autopilot group is a member of this
+- The dynamic Autopilot group is a member of this one

 - Autopilot profile named “Default ISK Profile”